 Prospective workshop and tutorial organizers must submit a proposal package, which will be reviewed by the Workshops and Tutorials chairs, and may either be accepted or rejected.
 The preferred format for workshops and tutorials is either a half day or full-day standalone session.
 However, we are also happy to consider alternative or experimental topics and formats.
 If the workshop/tutorial is accepted, then both the symposium organizers and the workshop/tutorial organizers will publicize the event to help ensure that it draws a sufficient number of attendees.
 Please note that an accepted workshop/tutorial may be cancelled due to low registration if the number of participants (including the organizers) is less than twelve.

-Please submit proposals by May 21, 2021.
-Decision notifications will be sent by Friday, June 11, 2021 at the latest.
+Please submit proposals via email by April 22, 2022.
+Decision notifications will be sent by Friday, May 13, 2022 at the latest.

 The workshop proposal package must contain a summary sheet for the proposal that lists:

 - the names, contact information for all organizers (one organizer should be highlighted as the contact for the workshop chairs)